-For more support, enjoy Essentials for Office 365 for free and discover how Metalogix can help you take control over your content management environment.
+For more support, try a free 15-day trial of Essentials for Office 365 and see how Metalogix can help you take control over your content management environment.

 Tracy is a Microsoft MVP and an energetic, hyperactive adrenaline junkie who sees challenges and issues as opportunities and thrives on improving processes, environments and the general quality of life.
 Her broad knowledge about IT and Business gives her the ability to communicate on both levels and convey meaningful requirements and narrow the (ever present) gap between the two.